abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
 I am broadly interested in restarting the project of technological innovation that ended in the 1960s.
-To that end, I look forward to working in a broad swath of technological domains:
+There are many radically underexplored areas of technology that I look forward to working in:
-* Decentralized and Distributed Systems
+* The Decentralized Internet
-* Artificial Intelligence
 * Nuclear Energy
 * The Longevity Project
 * Space Exploration